Conghui2023/CUGA-ecDNA/README.md

 ## Citation

 ## Contact us
-If you have any questions or suggestions, please don't hesitate to contact us: Dr. Lv: lvwei@biomed.au.dk
+If you have any questions or suggestions, please don't hesitate to contact us: Dr. Lv: weilv@zju.edu.cn